InnoSlim® is a pharmaceutical-grade glucose and lipid metabolic regulator through activation of the adiponectin and AMPK signaling pathway

 Decreased levels of adiponectin are linked to difficulties in regulating blood sugar and breaking down fatty acids.
 Adiponectin functions by controlling the cellular energy metabolism through the regulation of the AMPK signaling pathway.
 When adiponectin levels increase, there is a subsequent rise in AMPK phosphorylation, which promotes the breakdown of fatty acids.
 Additionally, AMPK enhances the regulation of a glucose transporter called GLUT4 in muscle and fat tissues, leading to increased glucose uptake and improved metabolic function.

-By increasing adiponectin levels and secretion in fat cells, InnoSlim® works to stimulate the phosphorylation and activation of AMPK in skeletal muscles.
+By supporting adiponectin levels and secretion in fat cells, InnoSlim® works to stimulate the phosphorylation and activation of AMPK in skeletal muscles.
 This activation is followed by the activation of GLUT4 and increased phosphorylation of ACC, resulting in the breakdown of fatty acids and uptake of glucose in muscle cells.
-These effects have been observed in in-vitro and in-vivo studies conducted by NuLiv Science.1, 2, 3 Moreover, human clinical trials have further supported these findings by demonstrating that InnoSlim® may enhance the adiponectin and AMPK signaling pathway in tested subjects, leading to potential improvements in blood sugar and lipid levels.4, 5
+These effects have been observed in in-vitro and in-vivo studies conducted by NuLiv Science.1, 2, 3 Moreover, human clinical trials have further supported these findings by demonstrating that InnoSlim® may promote the adiponectin and AMPK signaling pathway in tested subjects, supporting metabolic wellness measured by a couple of key biomarkers.4, 5

 Highly purified fractions extracted from NLF-03 Astragalus membranaceus (root)